Deutsche Lufthansa : Lufthansa investors back $10 billion German government rescue | MarketScreener

 Spohr said the government did not plan to get involved in the operations of the airline.

-(Writing by Ludwig Burger and Mark Potter; Editing by Edmund Blair and Elaine Hardcastle)
+(Writing by Ludwig Burger and Mark Potter and Madeline Chambers; Editing by Edmund Blair and Elaine Hardcastle)